 Some types of laboratory glassware can be very expensive and a broken socket on a condenser or flat flange lid, or a jammed cone in a socket, or a broken stopcock on a funnel can usually be repaired.
 We will endeavour to repair products if it is economic to do so.

 The type of laboratory glassware required will depend on the task that is to be performed.
 Many common products are mass-produced, easily available and low in cost.
 Some tasks, however, will require more complex and specialist pieces.
 In these situations, that item required maybe bespoke and require custom producing for the particular task.

 When a new bespoke item of laboratory glassware is required an expert in the field of scientific glass blowing is needed.
 Glass Blowers can create complex and unique pieces designed specifically for a particular task.

 A glass blower typically uses an open flame to heat the glass, which then allows for manipulation.
 Often the work is done by hand.
 However, some tools are used when creating specific products.
 Glass blowers are highly skilled, and it takes many years of training before an individual can create some of the more complex pieces.

 Laboratory Glassware can be produced from a number of different types of glass.
 Each variety has specific properties that make it suitable for different uses.

 Borosilicate glass is the most commonly used type.
 It is naturally transparent and can withstand thermal shock.
-Borosilicate glass is used in a wide range of applications including medical equipment, cookware and laboratory apparatus.
+Borosilicate glass is used in a wide variety of applications including medical equipment, cookware and lab apparatus.

 Quartz glass is capable of withstanding very high temperatures and appears transparent in certain parts of the electromagnetic spectrum.
 Also known as Fused Silica, it contains only silica, which means it is extremely heat resistant.